 You could be on your feet for long periods, working in often stressful situations such as busy A&E departments or difficult diagnoses.

-Due to the amount of patients you see on a daily basis and the long hours involved it can be hard to keep a smiling face at all times.
+Due to the number of patients, you see on a daily basis and the long hours involved it can be hard to keep a smiling face at all times.

 You also need to be able to show incredible compassion and courage in difficult situations. i.e. cancer diagnoses

-Radiography Career Pros and Cons – Cons #2: Advances in Technology may effect the Role of a Radiographer
+Radiography Career Pros and Cons – Con #2: Advances in Technology may effect the Role of a Radiographer

 Robotics and AI are knocking on the door.
 Machines may be able to do a lot of the work of Radiographers in the years to come.

-This may mean less jobs for Radiographers in the future.
-However machines will not be able to deal with the patients like radiographers do all day every day now.
+This may mean fewer jobs for Radiographers in the future.
+However, machines will not be able to deal with the patients like radiographers do all day every day now.

-Radiography Career Pros and Cons – Cons #3: Status of Radiographers within Healthcare Industry
+Radiography Career Con #3: Status of Radiographers within Healthcare Industry

 Due to this, Radiographers can have trouble when it comes to demanding fair wages and benefits.

-Radiography Career Pros and Cons – Cons #4: It’s Long Hours
+Radiography Career Pros and Con – Con #4: It’s Long Hours